GhostofGoes/elastic-learning/README.md

 - Guido Lena Cota (@glenacota) (https://github.com/glenacota/elastic-training-repo): used his Docker Compose files as a template for this project, as well as the Shakespeare dataset.
 - City of Albuquerque's ABQ Data project: https://www.cabq.gov/abq-data/
 - City of Chicago's datasets

+# License
+MIT license, like almost all of my projects.
+I believe in getting work done and improving the lives of people, and a lot of those people work in real jobs in the real world.
+GPL...just makes life harder.